Skip to content

 Migrating XML scripts to TethysL

-2. Compilation and adjustments to the generated TethysL file
+2. Refinement of the generated TethysL file

 Here's a screencast of a VS Code session covering some initial steps with an XML file that happens to expose a couple of easy-to-fix structural issues.